 Promoting drought-tolerant planting

-- Our team is focused on increasing drought-tolerant planting throughout campus.
+- Our team is focused on increasing drought-tolerant planting throughout campus, with approximately 2,200 plants added in 2024.
 Regular maintenance supports the replacement of plantings and the development of new landscapes that can thrive in dry conditions.
 By prioritizing drought-resistant species, we aim to conserve water while enhancing biodiversity and the long-term sustainability of our campus environment.

 - Additionally, we maintain a small propagation area and greenhouse to grow trees, shrubs and grasses to provide habitat for the species that make our campus their home.
 This initiative not only supports local wildlife but also contributes to the overall ecological health of our campus.